-Random numbers are crucial to realism in gaming, cryptography, and simulation.
+Random numbers are crucial to realism in gaming, machine learning, data science, cryptography, and simulation.
 Learn all about random numbers and how to generate them in Python.

 Why do we need random numbers?